What is Tandem Skydiving?

 Absolutely!
 Bringing friends is one of the best parts.
 Here's how it works:

-• You and your friends can all ride up in the same plane together.
+• You and your friends can all ride up in the same plane — we fly a multi-engine aircraft that fits 23 jumpers per load.

-• Each person will be attached to their own certified tandem instructor.
+• Each person gets attached to their own certified tandem instructor.

 • You'll exit the plane one pair at a time (not simultaneously), with a short delay between each pair for safety.